top of page

 Near Au Sable River by Sundell & Dorsey Rds

-Built in 1923 by Matt Lammi & Alex Jokipii for $5,358
+2nd school built in 1903 by Matt Lammi & Alex Jokipii for $5,358

 Alger